Skip to main content

 */

-export function loadString(key: string): string | null {
+export function loadString(key: string): string | undefined {

 try {

-return storage.getString(key);
+return storage.getString(key)

 } catch {